Sambura/CureIt/README.md

 # CureIt

-A casual puzzle game developed in 72 hours during a GameJam.
+A casual puzzle game initially made during a 72 hour GameJam.
 In the game you take control of a disease research lab.
 Your goal is to develop drugs against different dangerous bacteria and viruses.
 Combine right components to create the most effective cure for the task and complete minigames to advance your understanding of the drug you made!